CPNG Investors Have Opportunity to Lead Coupang, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-8, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coupang, Inc. ("Coupang" or the "Company") (NYSE: CPNG).
+LOS ANGELES, Sept.
+14, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coupang, Inc. ("Coupang" or the "Company") (NYSE: CPNG).

 Class Period: March 2021 IPO